Hrithik Roshan Replies “At Your Service Ma’am” To A Fan Who Wants Him To Repair Her AC

 Hrithik Roshan is one of the most active Bollywood celebrities on Twitter and often takes out time to reply to his fans.
 Now think you are one of them, and the Greek god replies to you?
-Well, that turned out to be true for a fan who asked him to repair the AC and the actor had an adorable reply for the same.
+Well, that turned out to be true for a fan who asked him to tweet in order for her to receive free service for her AC.
+And the actor had an adorable reply for the same.
 We hope her year is made already.

 Advertisement